Dhaval26/NVO_OpenStack_Lab/README.md

     ![image](https://user-images.githubusercontent.com/63819641/106371660-22dfd900-6324-11eb-870a-06253522ce66.png)

 ### Objective 2: Auto-scaling application using Python (Mukesh)
+  -	To access nova client via CLI/python3, first need to export some specific items.
+It can be done via “source openrc” and then “export | grep OS_” commands.
-  - The autoscale tool will first login into the servier via SSH, and monitor the CPU load at the interval of every 40 secs(evaluation_period).
+  -	The autoscale tool will first login into the server via SSH and monitor the CPU load at the interval of every 40 secs (evaluation period).
-  - Whenever the current load at the server is more than the predefined threshold value, the autoscale tool will create a new replica of monitored server.
+  -	Whenever the current load at the server is more than the predefined threshold value, the auto scale tool will create a new replica of monitored server.
-  - Here we can take input form the user for the flavor,network_id and the source image too.
-For now the values are defined in the tool itself.
+  -	Here we can take input form the user for the flavor, network_id and the source image too.
+For now, the values are defined in the tool itself.
   -	The tool will also keep count of created autoscale servers.
-As soon the count is reached to a pre defined max_scaling_size, the tool will not create any new servers and will       just keep monitoing the orginal server load.
+As soon the count is reached to a predefined max_scaling_size, the tool will not create any new servers and will just keep monitoring the original server load.
-  - Here we have cirros image as the OS.
+  -	Here we have Cirros image as the OS.
 Cirros image is a very basic linux OS, so any specific linux stress tool will not work.
-So for generating stress, i have used the           bash commands to start/stop the stress load on the server.
+So, for generating stress, I have used the bash commands to start/stop the stress load on the server.

     #### Start stress: "for i in 1 2 3 4; do while : ; do : ; done & done"
     #### Stop stress:  "for i in 1 2 3 4; do kill %$i; done"